How to Overcome Test Anxiety: Science-Based Strategies

 simulated exams recommended before a high-stakes test

 Each simulated exam teaches your amygdala that the "exam environment" isn't dangerous.
-By the fourth or fifth practice test, the setting itself stops triggering anxiety.
+The first practice test might still trigger anxiety.
+The second will be easier.
+By the fourth or fifth, the setting itself stops being a threat—it's just where you go to demonstrate what you know.

 ℹ️Start with lower stakes